Sklyline d'Osaka

 Swissôtel Nankai Osaka Luxury

-The tower set on Nankai station: panoramic rooms, direct access to the Kansai airport express and Dōtonbori five minutes away.
+The tower set on top of Nankai station, with the Kansai airport express in the basement: forty minutes door to door.
+Panoramic rooms, and Dōtonbori five minutes away on foot.

 Check availability